savely-krasovsky/knot-docker/readme.md

   args: { TAG: master }
 ```

-Will tell docker to pass the `TAG` argument to the `Dockerfile` when building.
+This will for example tell docker to build it using the `master` branch like
+the command.

 ## Setting Up The Image